On the homotopy theory of stratified spaces: Abstract stratified homotopy types, décollages, stratified topological spaces

-\begin{nul} Since the model category $ \sSetPproj $ is \textit{left proper}, there exists a left Bousfield localization of the projective model structure presenting $ \DecP \equivalent \StrP $ \HTT{Proposition}{A.3.7.8}.
+\begin{nul} Since the model category $ \sSetPproj $ is \textit{left proper}, there exists a left Bousfield localization of the projective model structure presenting the \category $ \StrP $ \HTT{Proposition}{A.3.7.8}.
 We do not, however, know whether or not the Douteau--Henriques model structure on $ \TopP $ is left proper.
-So while there does exist a left Bousfield localization of $ \TopP $ presenting the $ \infty $-category $ \StrP $, we only know that it exists as a \textit{left model category}, and it may not exist as a model category \cite[\S5]{MR2771591}.
+So while there does exist a left Bousfield localization of $ \TopP $ presenting the \category $ \StrP $, we only know that it exists as a \textit{left model category} \cites[4.13]{MR2771591}{arXiv:2001.03764}[Theorem 7.3]{arXiv:2005.02360}, and it may not exist as a model category.

-Either way, \Cref{thm:TopPpresentsStrP} shows that $ \infty $-category can be obtained from the ordinary category $ \TopP $ of $ P $-stratified topological spaces by inverting a class of weak equivalences (in the $ \infty $-categorical sense). \end{nul}
+In any case, \Cref{thm:TopPpresentsStrP} shows that \category can be obtained from the ordinary category $ \TopP $ of $ P $-stratified topological spaces by inverting a class of weak equivalences (in the \categorical sense). \end{nul}